lauryndbrown/Cisp/README.md

 ## Purpose
 This is a small project built by a student at the Recurse Center to express a love for COBOL and better understand it.

+## Compatibility
+Please note that Cisp is currently only actively developed for Windows. \*Nix users may experience issues.

 ## Functionality
 All features are currently in development.
 This is a list of what is to come.
 - Representation of Symbols and Numbers ![Ongoing Development](https://img.shields.io/badge/Development-Ongoing-green.svg?style=flat-square)